Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Actual case study

-For the case study, we consider an actual incident in the Blue Line of the Chicago Transit Authority (CTA) urban rail system (Figure \ref{fig_incident}).
-The incident starts at 8:14 AM and ends at 9:13 AM on Feb 1st, 2019 due to infrastructure issues between Harlem and Jefferson Park stations (the red X in the figure) that led to a whole Blue Line suspension.
+We consider an actual incident in the Blue Line of the CTA system (Figure \ref{fig_incident}).
+The incident started at 8:14 AM and ended at 9:13 AM on Feb 1st, 2019 due to infrastructure issues between Harlem and Jefferson Park stations (the red X in the figure) that led to a whole Blue Line suspension.
 During the disruption (morning hours), the destination for most of the passengers is the ``Loop'' in the CBD area in Chicago.
 There are four alternative paths to the Loop: 1) using the Blue Line (i.e., waiting for the system to recover), 2) using the parallel bus lines, 3) using the North-South (NS) bus lines to transfer to the Green Line, and 4) using the West-East (WE) bus lines to transfer to the Brown Line.
 Based on the service structure, the route sets $\Rcal^{(u,v)}$ for each OD pair $(u,v)$ can be constructed.

 In the case study, we divide the time into $\tau = 5$ mins equal-length intervals, and focus on solving the problem at $t=1$ (i.e., beginning of the incident).
 We assume that the set of passengers to receive recommendations ($\Pcal$) consists of all passengers with their intended origins at the Blue Line and destinations in the Loop.
 A simulation model \citep{mo2020capacity} is used to get the system state up to time $t=1$ (i.e., the incident time 8:14 AM) and generate $ \hat{z}_{t}^{u,v,r,i}$ and $\Omega_1$.
 The recommendation strategy covers passengers departing between $t=1$ and $T^D=23$, approximately one hour after the end of the incident (9:13 AM).
 The analysis period is set as $\tmin = -13$ and $T = 34$, approximately one hour before $t=1$ and after $T^D$, providing enough buffer (warm-up and cool-down time) for passengers in $\Pcal$ to finish their trips.
 As demand and incident duration predictions are out of the scope of this paper, we simply use the actual demand and incident duration for all experiments.
-Our other work \citep{mo2022robust} proposes to use robust and stochastic optimization to address demand and incident duration uncertainty, respectively.
+Our other work \citep{mo2023robust} proposes to use robust and stochastic optimization to address demand and incident duration uncertainty, respectively.